 Picking up a paintbrush to slather the walls in a new hue is daring enough on its own, let alone dipping it in a tub of vivid color.
 Of course, when you have a large room, the idea of creating an accent wall isn't so daunting since there's so much space for it to breathe, but it's an entirely different story when you're approaching bright paint colors for a studio.
-But don't let the fear stop.
+But don't let the fear stop you.
 Bright paint colors can completely transform a small space, and designers agree.

 If going vivid with color frightens you a little, set those worries aside.
 We asked top designers to share their favorite bright paint colors to get you started.
 Here are their favorite picks.

 Farrow & Ball Oval Room Blue

 While Tali Roth, interior designer for Homepolish, generally prefers more tonal or muted tones, if she were to opt for a bright one, she'd choose vivid all the way.
 "I love vivid color in small spaces," she tells MyDomaine.
 "I think it gives small spaces so much life and personality, but it also plays on the size, making it feel more significant in impact even if it is small."

 Try pairing this hue with tans, pinks, navy, and yellows.

 Farrow & Ball Pink Ground

 Of course, when we asked Roth to choose her favorite brights, they had a softer filter."[This is] another amazing color that acts neutral enough and can be paired with richer and deeper colors for a more striking look, or with grays, whites, and naturals for a neutral look," said Roth.

 You might have shied away from red in the past, but let us convince you to take the risk.
 "Theatrical and at the very same time warm and relaxing, this beautiful hue looks perfect in any room, especially bedrooms and living rooms," said Abigail Ahern.
 "I would go all out and paint every wall in it."

 Sherwin-Williams Goldfinch Yellow